 In 1995, Alice Peck Day Memorial Hospital established a donor recognition society, named in honor of the original bequest by Mrs. Alice Peck Day.
 The Homestead Society recognizes and honors those who, because of their desire to support the future of the hospital, have made a bequest provision, life income gift, or other planned gift commitment to the institution.

-To receive more information about giving or to discuss making a legacy gift, please contact Peter Glenshaw, External Vice President for External Affairs, at (603) 448-7442 to discuss a planned gift.
+To receive more information about giving or to discuss making a legacy gift, please contact Peter Glenshaw, External Vice President of External Affairs, at (603) 448-7442 to discuss a planned gift.

 The following list provides a short guide to the most popular planned gift options: